 The W. Bruce Fye History of Medicine Library is a specialized library housing important collections in the history of medicine and allied sciences.
 Several thousand volumes of rare medical classics (from 1479) and early journal literature (from 1665) comprise the core collection of primary literature on all aspects of medicine and allied fields.
 More recently published histories, biographies, facsimiles, and other support materials comprise the remainder of the collection of some 23,000 total volumes.
 Special strengths include anesthesiology, cardiology, dermatology, immunology, ophthalmology and neurology.
 The library also has a large collection of Mayo physician bound reprints.

-Tours by appointment only.
+- Tours by appointment only

-Call or email for other arrangements.
+Call or email for arrangements: